 It’s definitely given me a lot more confidence, and I’m getting a qualification at the end of it as well.

-I work across the 3 different teams in Human Resources; Employee Relations, Recruitment and Medical Staffing and I’m learning about a lot of the employment within the NHS.
-I think it’s given me a lot of experience which I can take forward wherever I want to go next.
+I work across the 3 different teams in Human Resources.
+These are the Employee Relations, Recruitment and Medical Staffing teams.
+I’m learning a lot about the employment process within the NHS.
+I think it’s given me a lot of experience, which I can take forward into whatever I want to do next.